MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 });
 ```

-For both Windows 8.1 (FB.cs) and Windows Phone (FBNative.cs), note that only the toId, link, linkName, linkDescription and picture parameters are supported at this time, for Windows Phone (FBNative.cs) message, to, data and title parameters are supported.
+For both Windows 8.1 and Windows Phone, note that only the toId, link, linkName, linkDescription and picture parameters are supported at this time, for Windows Phone message, to, data and title parameters are supported.
 The other parameters are included to provide API parity with the Unity Facebook sdk, but are not functional.

 Note that on Windows Phone the app actually deactivates and resumes as it hands off to mobile IE for all facebook integration, however the callback will still fire on resume.